Lixquid/resonite-assets/README.md

   grabbable objects will need to be scaled down to a smaller size.
 - Try to keep geometry centred around the zero-point to avoid needing to manually position the object in Resonite.

+## Asset Creation Notes

+- Add a Transform > `ObjectRoot` component to the top-most object in the item's hierarchy for easier inspector navigation.
+- Export icons as 256x256 PNGs, and attach them to the root object as an owned `StaticTexture2D` component.

+  Add the icon as a thumbnail with a Uncategorized > `ItemTextureThumbnailSource` component on the root object.
+- Add a child object named `by Lixquid` to the root object.

+  All used assets should be owned by assets in this object to make it easier to track what assets are used in the item (unless there's a more appropriate object to own the assets).